-At the heart of making stunning natural history documentaries is GK Studios, a 16th century farmstead sitting high in the mountains on the west coast of Scotland.
+At the heart of making stunning natural history documentaries is Glenkin, a 16th century farmstead sitting high in the mountains on the west coast of Scotland.
 The logo for Ben Garrick Wild is based on the winding coffin trail on which the house is located.

 Here I tinker around in my shed, building camera rigs to create unique and interesting shots for upcoming projects.